 Why Sketchup for 3D Garden Design?

-Sketchup enables me to show the client far more effectively how their completed garden will actually look, rather than asking them to interpret two-dimensional plans, sections and elevations.
-It gives clients a clear idea of spatial arrangement, and it’s easy for me to make animations such as walk-throughs or fly-throughs that I can than share instantly by email or Dropbox.
-Clients who really want to get involved can even download a free version of Sketchup to move around inside the model themselves – though most are content for me to produce drawings and animations of their garden
+Sketchup enables me to show the client far more effectively how their completed garden will actually look.
+It gives clients a clear idea of spatial arrangement and movement, and it’s easy for me to make animations such as walk-throughs or fly-throughs that I can than share instantly.
+Clients who really want to get involved can even download a free version of Sketchup to move around inside the model themselves, or use VR goggles – though most are content for me to produce drawings and animations of their garden

 Accurate Professional Drawings

-Sketchup Pro is widely used by Architects and is also capable of producing accurate scale drawings, allowing me to produce high-quality working drawings for a landscape contractor to work from, ensuring that the garden is built exactly as it was designed.
-I believe that using 3D design software makes me a better designer, and now that I design this way, I would never go back to 2D.
+Sketchup Pro is widely used by Architects and produces accurate scale drawings, for a landscape contractor to work from, ensuring that the garden is built exactly as it was designed.
+I design all built elements brick-by-brick, so that I can decide where any cuts or joints work best with the design.
+Using 3D design software makes me a better designer, and now that I design this way, I would never go back to 2D or paper.
 Designs can be completed more quickly, and any problems with levels or spatial organisation become apparent far earlier in the design process.